w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

     experiencing constraints due to their surrounding or due to other situational aspects.
-For example, they may be in a loud environment and unable to hear audio, in bright sunlight and unable to see a screen, or they may not be able to afford some technologies.
+For example, they may be in a loud environment and unable to hear audio, in bright sunlight and unable to see a screen, or they may not be able to afford some technologies. @@@ Would probably be best to add clearer description of mobile situational issues here. @@@

 Websites and web tools designed for people with a broad range of abilities benefit everyone, including people without disabilities.
 It